Introduction

 - Gastric Lipase:

-- Produced by: Chief cells in gastric mucosa.
+- Produced by: Chief cells in the gastric mucosa.

 - Function: Further hydrolyzes triglycerides into diglycerides and free fatty acids.
 Gastric lipase operates optimally at a low pH (around 3-6) and is particularly effective on medium-chain triglycerides.